-Internal name: cc\scripts\user Module frequency: once-per-instance
+Internal name: cc\scripts\user Module frequency: per instance

-1.10.40 Scripts Vendor
+1.9.42 Scripts Vendor

-Summary: Run vendor scripts
+Summary: run vendor scripts

-On select Datasources, vendors have a channel for the consumption of all supported user data types via a special channel called vendor data.
 Any scripts in the scripts/vendor directory in the datasource will be run when a new instance is first booted.
 Scripts will be run in alphabetical order.
-This module allows control over the execution of vendor data.
+Vendor scripts can be run with an optional prefix specified in the prefix entry under the vendor\data config key.